Expression Pedal Mod

 An expression pedal is a simple voltage divider using a potentiometer that is driven by the pedal.

 Keyboards use a constant ‘reference voltage’ and a ‘working voltage’ set by the pedal potentiometer.
-Tedal position changes the ‘working voltage’ between zero and the reference voltage, which controls the ‘keyboard volume’
+The pedal position changes the ‘working voltage’ between zero and the reference voltage, which controls the ‘keyboard volume’

 On the VR, the reference voltage is 5 Volts (precisely: 4.85 Volt)

 In an ideal case, when the working voltage approaches zero, the volume becomes zero.
-When pedal is pressed down and the working voltage reaches the ‘reference’, the expression volume becomes maximal.
+When pedal is pushed to ‘full’ and the working voltage reaches the ‘reference’, the volume becomes maximal.

-The problem is that the VR has a faulty calibration:
+The problem is that VR has a faulty calibration:

-• maximum volume is already reached when the ‘working voltage’ is at ca. 1/2 of the reference (ca. 2.5V – 2.7V) which corresponds to the pedal at ‘mid position’.
-So you can use only the ‘first half’ of the pedal travel.
+• maximum volume is already reached when the ‘working voltage’ is at ca. 1/2 of the reference (ca. 2.5V – 2.7V) which corresponds to the pedal being at ‘mid position’.
+So you can use only the ‘first half’ of the pedal travel, the ‘2nd half’ is just on constant (max) volume

 • minimum volume is already reached when the ‘working voltage’ is 0.3 – 0.7 Volt (depending on the pedal type.
 All keyboards have this ‘electric offset’ for zero volume but on the VR the value is quite high and more precious millimetres of pedal travel are lost

-• as a result the ‘usable travel’ of an ‘out-of-the-box’ pedal is heavily reduced, in case of short stroke pedals to ca. 1cm!
+• as a result the ‘usable travel’ of an ‘out-of-the-box’ pedal is heavily reduced, in case of short throw pedals to ca. 1cm!

-The mod consists in adding some 10 cent resistors to the potentiometer of the pedal to correct the relationship between zero and full volume: the idea is that the pedal does not reach ‘1/2 reference voltage’ (which corresponds to VR full volume) already at its mid position but only on fully pressed position.
+The mod consists in adding resistors to the potentiometer of the pedal to correct the relationship between zero and full volume: the pedal shall not reach ‘1/2 reference voltage’ (which corresponds to VR full volume) at its mid position but at the fully pressed position.

-This done we’ll also optimise the ‘offset voltage’ (which corresponds to VR zero volume) to regain the ‘lost milimeters’ at the begining of a ‘pedal press’
+We also optimise the ‘offset voltage’ (which corresponds to VR zero volume) to regain as much of the ‘idle’ at the beginning of a ‘pedal press’

 First let’s take a look the signal path of the pedal and its TRS plug.